What were those mysterious lights over Las Vegas?

-MYSTERY WIRE — A truly mysterious series of lights were seen by people in the Las Vegas valley earlier this week.
+(MYSTERY WIRE) — A mysterious series of lights were seen by people in the Las Vegas valley earlier this week.

 The lights, as seen in several videos and photographs, appeared over Las Vegas around 7:30 p.m.
 Monday, March 1.
 People on different sides of the city have reported seeing them.